gduscher/MSE672-Introduction-to-TEM/docs/Introduction/computer_resources.rst

 The computing resources should be enough for all of our calculations in this course.
 However, there are some limitations you should be aware of.

+    The interactivity of graphs is very limited.
+For example, no selection of datacan be done interactively.
+With the ``bokeh`` plotting packages you can at least zoom in and out of images and line plots.

     If your notebook is idle for too long, you will get disconnected from your notebook.
 “Idle” means that cells are not being edited